Terms for Residential Services

-“Voice Services” means the call forwarding services provided by us (either directly or through a third party) to you, to divert incoming calls to a mobile or landline of your choice (as more particularly detailed in the Order Confirmation and on our Website).
-At this time, the Voice Services do not include the ability to make any outbound calls.
+“Voice Services” means a) the ability to make and receive calls through our voice over internet telephone service or b) the call forwarding services provided by us (either directly or through a third party) to you, to divert incoming calls to a mobile or landline of your choice (as more particularly detailed in the Order Confirmation and on our Website).
+Whether a) and/or b) applies will be set out in your Order Confirmation.

 “Website” means our website at www.swishfibre.com or any replacement website notified to you in accordance with these terms and conditions.

 “writing” includes emails.
 When we use the words “writing” or “written” in these terms, this includes emails, SMS text messages and any messages sent through any app we operate from time to time.

 “working days”.
 Where we use the phrase “working days” this excludes Saturdays, Sundays and public holidays.

 In these terms and conditions any reference to a contract, a policy or any other document, means that contract, policy or other document as updated from time to time.